Niraj-KC/Niraj-KC/README.md

 Welcome to my GitHub profile!
 I'm Niraj KC, a passionate developer committed to building impactful software and contributing to the open-source community.

 ## 🚀 About Me
-- 💻 I love coding in languages like Python, JavaScript, and more.
+- 💻 I love coding in languages like Python, JavaScript, Dart, and more.
 - 🌱 Currently learning new frameworks and cloud technologies.
-- 🛠️ Interested in web development, automation, and open-source projects.
+- 🛠️ Interested in web development, automation, IoT, and open-source projects.
 - 📫 How to reach me: [Your Email/LinkedIn/Twitter here]

 ## 📈 GitHub Stats